 “The key challenge is to process the graphene-based materials at macroscopic level while being able to finely control its structure and chemistry at nanometer scale, so that we can preserve the fantastic properties of graphene at bulk level.
 We have achieved it.” said enyGy Chief Technology Officer, Dr. Yufei Wang.

 EnyGy CEO, Gary Carroll said, “Independent testing has confirmed the performance of the enyGy product.”

-EnyGy is able to achieve this cost effectively due to several key factors, one of which is that enyGy uses graphene oxide, not pristine graphene.
-The significance of this is the cost difference between the two.
+EnyGy is able to achieve this cost effectively due to several key factors, one of which is that enyGy uses graphene sources that are readily available in commercial quantities.
 Another key factor is that enyGy has made it possible to include graphene into electrode films in a manner that is not only cost effective, but also scalable.
 At enyGy, a series of chemical manufacturing processes have been developed to enable scalable manufacturing of enyGy® graphene which is specifically designed for use in ultracapacitors.
 Moreover, these processes do not require special machinery, therefore, the enyGy IP portfolio can be easily and cost effectively integrated into existing manufacturing processes; common machines and standard electrode film coating processes are utilized.

 The development of this enyGy® product over the past 7+ years has resulted in a technology that is ready to move from the laboratory and has the potential to transform the ultracapacitor energy storage industry and its role in our clean energy future.